 This award is supported by the National Literacy Trust and has a clear focus to promote reading for enjoyment.

-We are not far away from the GOLD so we are working to ensure science learning in our school continues to improve!
+We are always working to ensure science learning in our school continues to improve!

 THE LIVERPOOL HEALTHY SCHOOLS AWARD